 Introduction to Raman Spectroscopy

 Raman spectroscopy, a molecular spectroscopy which is observed as inelastically scattered light, allows for the interrogation and identification of vibrational (phonon) states of molecules.
-As a result, Raman spectroscopy provides an invaluable analytical tool for molecular finger printing as well as monitoring changes in molecular bond structure (e.g. state changes and stresses & strains).
+As a result, Raman spectroscopy provides an invaluable analytical tool for molecular fingerprinting as well as monitoring changes in molecular bond structure (e.g. product formation; state changes and stresses & strains; crystalline form and crystallinity).

-Similar to FT-IR, Raman spectroscopy is highly selective, which allows it to identify and differentiate molecules and chemical species that are very similar.
-Figure R-1 shows an example of five similar molecules – Acetone, Ethanol, Dimethyl Sulfoxide, Ethyl Acetate, and Tolune.
-Although each chemical has a similar molecular structure, their Raman spectra are clearly differentiable, even to the untrained eye.
+Raman spectroscopy is highly selective, as is the complementary method of FTIR , which allows it to identify and differentiate molecules and chemical species that are very similar, and measure small changes in samples.
+Figure R-1 shows an example of five molecules – Acetone, Ethanol, Dimethyl Sulfoxide, Ethyl Acetate, and Toluene, with peaks from specific functional groups marked.
+Although these organic solvents have similar molecular structure, their Raman spectra are clearly differentiable, even to the untrained eye.
 Using Raman spectral libraries, it is easy to see how easily Raman spectra can be used for material identification and verification.